 The credit limit you are given by the credit card company determines the maximum balance transfer amount you can actually transfer.
 In addition, this credit limit also pays an important role in your 0% introductory deal.
-Staying under your given credit limit means that you keep the 0% interest rate for the full length of the introductory offer.
+Staying under your given credit limit means that you keep the 0% interest rate, for the full length of the introductory offer.

 Watch Your Credit Limit

-Going over your £2000 credit card limit for example by even £20, could end up being very expensive, if you lose your long 0% introductory offer.
+Going over your £2000 credit card limit for example by even £20, could end up being very expensive.
+Even a small amount over, could lose your long 0% introductory offer.

 If your introductory balance transfer rate is withdrawn, then the standard interest rate will usually apply.
 This will take effect from the beginning of the statement date in which you exceed your credit limit.

-It is therefore, very important that in order to benefit from the introductory deal on balance transfers that you do not exceed your credit limit.
+It is therefore, very important for your balance transfer deal that you do not exceed your credit limit.
 If you have transferred a large balance and are close to your credit limit, be very careful about also using that credit card for purchases.
 This applies even if your credit card also an introductory 0% offer on purchases.

-For your peace of mind and to ensure that your 0% balance transfer deal is safe you may wish to use another credit card for any day to day spending.
+For your peace of mind, you may wish to use another credit card for any day to day spending.
+This will ensure that your 0% balance transfer deal is safe.